Martin1982/proto-ti-server/README.md

 - NodeJS server (based on socket.io)
 - Titanium Alloy Widget

-Once both are setup and configured you can start adding the alloy tag in your vies where you want the live-prototyper to be active;
+Once both are setup and configured you can start adding the alloy tag in your views where you want the live-prototyper to be active;
 `<Widget id="proto" src="nl.martindekeijzer.liveproto" />`